-Rock / Jazz / Blues Pop / Country / Soul / Bluegrass Budget-priced and Collector's Item Cut-Outs to Choose From!
+Rock / Jazz / Blues Pop / Country / Soul / Bluegrass Budget-priced and Collector's Item Cut-Outs to Choose From! compare our selection with any other record store!!

-Monday - Saturday: 10am - 10pm Sunday: Noon - 8pm GENESIS IN CONCERT!
+Monday - Saturday: 10am - 10pm Sunday: Noon - 8pm AND REPORT FOR THE PERSON NAMED AND PARTY OF THE PERSON NAMED AND PARTY.

+GENESIS IN CONCERT!
 Tuesday April 4 - Wings Stadium, Kalamazoo Tickets on sale now at River City Records.
 Album Cover Mirrors \$8.99 Tour T-shirts \$3.00